ktmeaton/plague-phylogeography/narratives/plague-phylogeography_DHSI2020Remote.md

 ---

-#### This demonstration explores a special form of a digital narrative.
-Scrollable text is presented in the left-side panel, with exhibit items and contextual images presented in the right-side panel.
+#### The exhibit in this demonstration explores a special form of a digital narrative.

+#### Scrollable text is presented in the left panel, with exhibit items and contextual images presented in the right panel.

-#### Presents an opportunity to present a guided narrative.
+#### Just as in a traditional paper, the text and exhibit media should support each other.

+#### An added benefit of digital publishing is that all images are hyperlinks, and when clicked, will take you to their source.

+#### The image to the right depicts the London plagues in the 17th century, and accompanies an article about the surprising similarities bewteen past and modern pandemics.

 ```auspiceMainDisplayMarkdown